thaneshp/blog/_posts/2021-10-25-Why-you-need-to-use-async-await.md

 published: true
 ---

-Recently, I have been working on the scrumblr-enhancement project on the roarcoders stream, where we have been attempting to display the boardName from the backend.
+Recently, I have been working on the [scrumblr-enhancement](https://github.com/zainafzal88/scrumblr-enhancement) project on the [Roarcoders stream](https://www.twitch.tv/roarcoders), where we have been attempting to display the boardName from the backend.
 However, we kept receiving a `promise` value that couldn't be accessed directly.
 After some research, the way forward was to add an `async/await`, enabling us to directly access and utilize the value.

 After implementing this, the solution felt familiar.
 Many times when I have been stuck trying to fetch a value from the backend, `async/await` had solved the problem.
 And I don't believe this is uncommon.